Zoli1212/Vscode-C-Cpp-Config/README.md

 Creates all needed config files for simple C/C++ projects.

-Following files will be created in the local .vscode folder:
+If the standard command is used, following files will be created in the local .vscode folder:

 - settings.json: Best default settings for C/C++, CMake etc. extensions
 - c_cpp_properties.json: Best default settings for the compiler
 - tasks.json: Tasks to compile single C/C++ files or all C/C++ files in a folder
 - launch.json: Debug configs to debug C/C++ programs that were compiled by the tasks
 - Makefile: Makefile targets that are used in launch.json and tasks.json

+if the minimal command is used, following files will be created in the local .vscode folder:

+- settings.json: Best default settings for C/C++, CMake etc. extensions
+- c_cpp_properties.json: Best default settings for the compiler

 Following files will be created in the root directory: